ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/practicas/p15-t3-react-lists-and-conditionals/README.md

 1. Introduce an `input` field inside the `App` component with a `change` listener which ouputs in a paragraph the `length` of the entered text
 2. Introduce a `ValidationComponent` which receives the `length`of the entered text as a `prop`.
 3. The `ValidationComponent` should conditionally output `Text too short` or `Text long enough` in a paragraph dpeneding whether the text length is less than or greater than some number, let us say 5.
-4. Create another component `Charcomponent` with a `div` and style it as a inline box.
+4. Create another component `CharComponent` with a `div` and style it as a inline box.
 Here is a suggestion:

   ```css
   {